 Denise M. Rousseau

 Rousseau's research focuses upon the impact workers have on the employment relationship and the firms that employ them.
-It informs critical concerns such as worker well-being and career development, organizational effectiveness, the management of change, firm ownership and governance, and industrial relations.
-Recognized in particular for developing the theory of the psychological contract, (Great Minds in Management, Oxford University Press, edited by Ken Smith and Michael Hitt), her work addresses the powerful reach individual employee's understanding of the employment relationship has on work groups, firms, and society.
+It advances research and practice regarding worker well-being and career development, organizational effectiveness, the management of change, firm ownership and governance, and industrial relations.
+Recognized for developing the theory of the psychological contract, (Great Minds in Management, Oxford, Smith and Hitt, editors), Rousseau’s work addresses the powerful reach that the individual worker's understanding of the employment relationship has on work groups, firms, and society.

 - 94-814 - Evidence-Based Management